CARD: Classification and Regression Diffusion Models: Computational Resources

 \section{Computational Resources}

 Our models are trained and evaluated with a single Nvidia GeForce RTX 3090 GPU.
-We use PyTorch 1.10.0 as the deep learning framework.
-Our CARD model trains between $100$ and $200$ steps per second at batch size specified in Table \ref{tab:uci_batch_size_settings} for regression tasks, and at $44$ steps per second at batch size $256$ for classification on FashionMNIST dataset.
+We use PyTorch~\citep{pytorch}~1.10.0 as the deep learning framework.
+CARD trains between $100$ and $200$ steps per second at the batch size specified in Table \ref{tab:uci_batch_size_settings} for regression tasks, and at $44$ steps per second at batch size $256$ for classification on the CIFAR-10 dataset.
 The sampling for a batch of $250$ test instances, each with $100$ samples, takes around $1.05$ seconds at most for the classification task on FashionMNIST.
 The computation time could vary if we apply different network architectures for regression and classification tasks, and the architecture details are provided in Appendix \ref{ssec:general_experiment_details}.

+We summarize the model parameter size and measure the throughputs, \textit{i.e.}, how many data samples can be proceeded per second, as computation complexity measure in Table~\ref{tab:complexity}.
+As our model consists of both a diffusion model $\epsilonv_{\rvtheta}$ in the response prediction and a pre-trained prior mean model $f_\phi$, we compute them respectively.